If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 This notice can be given either by:

 The relevant clauses in the HIA Contracts for claiming an extension of time are as follows:

-If an owner fails to respond within the relevant form and timeframe then the builder can try and argue that an objections raised after the deadline are not valid.
+If an owner fails to respond in the relevant form and within the timeframe the builder can argue that any objections was not valid.

 All documents and records of telephone conversations should be kept in the event the matter is referred to the Tribunal at some later stage.

 A variation to the scope of works (i.e. plans and/or specifications) can take place either at the request of the owner or builder.
 Once a request for a variation has been made the builder needs to follow up with a written variation notice.
 All variation requests must be signed and dated by an owner and builder prior to the works being undertaken.

 A variation notice should include the following information:

 Variation forms are available to purchase from the HIA bookshop or your local stationary supplier.
 The forms are called ‘Variation document‘.